HL7/US-Core/input/pagecontent/must-support.md

 {% include img.html img="Must_Support_AllergyIntolerance.png" caption="Figure 10: US Core AllergyIntolerance.patient" %}

 When a Reference type element is labeled as *Must Support*, has multiple target profiles referenced, and specific targets are labeled as *Must Support*, the *Must Support* target profile(s) **SHALL** be supported.
-When a Reference type element labeled as *Additional USCDI*, has multiple target profiles referenced, and specific targets are labeled as *Must Support*, the *Must Support* target profile(s) **SHALL** be supported by certifying systems.
+When a Reference type element labeled as *Additional USCDI*, has multiple target profiles referenced, and specific targets are labeled as *Must Support*, the *Must Support* target profile(s) **SHALL** be supported by Certifying Systems.

 For example, the US Core DocumentReference Profile `DocumentReference.author` is a *Must Support* element, and six target profiles are displayed with only the US Core Practitioner Profile labeled *Must Support*.
 When claiming conformance to this profile: